gardener/gardener-extension-registry-cache/docs/usage/registry-cache/configuration.md

 The first time an image is requested from the pull-through cache, it pulls the image from the configured upstream registry and stores it locally, before handing it back to the client.
 On subsequent requests, the pull-through cache is able to serve the image from its own storage.

-> Note: The used registry implementation ([distribution/distribution](https://github.com/distribution/distribution)) supports the mirroring of only one upstream registry.
+> Note: The used registry implementation ([distribution/distribution](https://github.com/distribution/distribution)) supports mirroring of only one upstream registry.

 The following diagram shows a rough outline of how an image pull looks like for a Shoot cluster **with registry cache**:
 ![shoot-cluster-with-registry-cache](./images/shoot-cluster-with-registry-cache.png)